Ausdrill Awarded Contract Extension

 Our employee educational scholarship program has assisted our employees in ensuring their dependents are educated.

-A further +200 of our African National employees have over time themselves gone on to secure employment in the mining industry within various countries of Africa and through-out the world.
+A further +200 of our African National employees have over time themselves gone on to secure employment in the mining industry within various African countries and through-out the world.
 It is recognized that some of the best in the business are our people and our people are some of the best.

 Our apprenticeship programs have trained and qualified over 150 apprentices in a number of trades including maintenance, auto-electrical and fabrication.